ryuuji06/machine-translation/README.md

 The **machine translation** task requires the computer to process an input sentence, in one language, and return as output the corresponding translation into some other language.
 For a long time there was much effort in solving this in a deterministic way, that is, by understanding the linguistics and grammatical rules of the languages and by formulating a representation for the meanings contained in a sentence.
 However, this require a large effort on formulating a complex language model.

-Since [1,2],

-Literature: how it was traditionally done?
-How is it done now?

-RNN, sequence-to-sequence models, then sequence-to-sequence with attention, and more recently it is performed with transformers

-How target label is considered?
+[1-3] started a new trend on solving this task with recurrent neural networks (RNN), approach that has become known as **neural machine translation**.
+Note that using a simple RNN to machine translation is not a trivial task, because a simple RNN outputs only a scalar or a sequence of same length as the input, which is not usually the case in text translation.
+In their works, they use networks composed of an encoder and a decoder.
+The encoder RNN processes the input sequence producing an intermediate fixed-length vector (known as context vector).
+The decoder RNN is initialized with the context vector.

+## About the model

+ Pre-trained embedding: GloVe 6B, that learns the vector representation of words unsupervisedly.

 Dataset we use.
-Pre-trained embedding: GloVe 6B, that learns the vector representation of words unsupervisedly.

 Describe more the model.

-## About the model

 ## Sample result